HL7/davinci-ecdx/input/pagecontent/attachments.md

 Refer to the [Data Source/Responder Requirements](task-based-approach.html#data-sourceresponder-requirements) section in the Task Based Approach to signatures.

-### Examples

-In the following examples, the Provider creates a claim and sends supporting CCDA documents using the FHIR operation, [`$submit-attachment`]:

-`POST [base]/$submit-attachment`

-#### Scenario 1: CCDA Document Attachments

-- Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional information for a claim. (*Unsolicited Attachments*).
-  - Typically when the attachments are CCDA documents as in this scenario, they are already digitally signed and supply provenance information.
-Therefore FHIR signatures and external Provenance resources are not needed.
-- Provider knows the Payer's endpoint for Sending attachments.
-Note that the `$submit-attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
-- "Unsolicited Attachments" imply that the *Provider* assigns the claim and line item identifiers (in other words, a "placer identifier") upon claim generation.
-- Re-association of attachments to the Claim, subsequent Claim processing and adjudication, and follow up communication are out of scope and out of band.

-{% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example Scenario 1: CCDA Document Attachments" %}

-#### Scenario 2: *Signed* FHIR Resource Attachments
+#### Example: *Signed* FHIR Resource Attachments

-- This example is the same as Scenario 1 except that the attachment is a FHIR resource and a FHIR signature is required.
+- This example is the same as Scenario 1 above except that the attachment is a FHIR resource and a FHIR signature is required.
   - Unlike Scenario 1 which uses DocumentReference resource to index the CCDA attachment, FHIR resources representing the clinical data are transformed into a FHIR Document bundle and the bundle is signed.
 - See the [Signatures] page for complete worked example on how the signature was created.